viv-visw/my-portfolio/Transformer: Product Documentation/The Transformer Model/Important Concepts.md

 ![seq2seq](/Transformer%3A%20Product%20Documentation/The%20Transformer%20Model/images/seq2seq.png)
 > Figure 1: The encoder-decoder model.
 The visualization of both encoder and decoder is unrolled in time.

-The [seq2seq](https://arxiv.org/abs/1409.3215) model was born in the field of language modeling.
-Broadly speaking, it aims to transform an input sequence (source) to a new one (target) and both sequences can be of arbitrary lengths.
-Examples of transformation tasks include machine translation between multiple languages in either text or audio, question-answer dialog generation, or even parsing sentences into grammar trees.
+The [seq2seq](https://arxiv.org/abs/1409.3215) model has origins in language modeling.
+Formally, the model transforms an input sequence (source) to a new sequence (target), possibly having an arbitrary length.
+Such transformation tasks are commonplace in machine translation between different languages, either in text, audio, or question-answer dialog, to name a few.

-The seq2seq model normally has an encoder-decoder architecture, as shown in composed of:
+The seq2seq model normally has an encoder-decoder architecture (Figure 1), comprising:

-* An encoder processes the input sequence and compresses the information into a context vector (also known as sentence embedding or “thought” vector) of a fixed length.
-This representation is expected to be a good summary of the meaning of the whole source sequence.
+* The encoder processes the input sequence and encodes the information into a context vector (also called a sentence embedding or “thought” vector) of a fixed length.
+This representation captures a good summary of the meaning of the whole source sequence.
-* A decoder is initialized with the context vector to emit the transformed output.
+* The decoder is initialized with the context vector to emit the transformed output.
-* The early work only used the last state of the encoder network as the decoder initial state.
+* Previous works used only the last state of the encoder as the decoder initial state.
-* Both the encoder and decoder are recurrent neural networks, i.e. they use LSTM or GRU units.
+* Both the encoder and decoder are recurrent neural networks (LSTM or GRU units).

-### ***What’s Wrong with Seq2Seq Models?***
+### ***Disadvantage of seq2seq models***

-A critical and apparent disadvantage of this fixed-length context vector design is incapability of remembering long sentences.
-Often it has forgotten the first part once it completes processing the whole input.
-The [Attention mechanism](https://arxiv.org/pdf/1409.0473.pdf) was born to resolve this problem.
+A critical disadvantage of this fixed-length context vector design is the inherent incapability of the model to remember long sentences.
+In other words, the model forgets the initial input parts, once it completes processing the whole input.
+The [Attention mechanism](https://arxiv.org/pdf/1409.0473.pdf) resolves this problem.

 ### ***Attention for Translation***

-The attention mechanism was born to help memorize long source sentences in [neural machine translation (NMT)](https://arxiv.org/pdf/1409.0473.pdf).
-Rather than building a single context vector out of the encoder’s last hidden state, the secret sauce invented by attention is to create shortcuts between the context vector and the entire source input.
-The weights of these shortcut connections are customizable for each output element.
+The attention mechanism essentially memorizes long source sentences in [neural machine translation (NMT)](https://arxiv.org/pdf/1409.0473.pdf).
+Unlike the seq2seq model, at each time step, the attention model looks into the source sentence and tries to determine the relevance of the input word to different words in the target sentence.
+It then determines this relevance by assigning attention weights, thereby mitigating the "forgetting" that seq2seq models exhibit.
+The alignment between the source and target is learned and controlled by this "context" vector.

-While the context vector has access to the entire input sequence, we don’t need to worry about forgetting.
-The alignment between the source and target is learned and controlled by the context vector.
-Essentially the context vector consumes three pieces of information, as shown in Figure 2:
+As Figure 2 shows, the context vector essentially comprises:

 * encoder hidden states;
 * decoder hidden states;